Travel advice for New Zealand

 Known for its unspoiled beaches, hiking trails and coastal forest, the Coromandel Peninsula is a North Island treasure that offers opportunities to relax and enjoy adventure.

-Meanwhile, the Pinnacles Track offers a challenging hike through ancient kauri logging routes with panoramic views from the summit.
+Meanwhile, the Pinnacles Track offers a challenging hike through ancient kauri logging routes. with panoramic views served from the summit.

 The Coromandel Peninsula can be reached via a 2.5-hour drive from Auckland to Hahei or Whitianga.

-December to April for beach weather.
-Spring and autumn are quieter and still pleasant.
+Visit from December to April for the best beach weather.

 Maori carving, New Zealand © Shutterstock

-At once Rotorua’s most active geothermal reserve and a culturally significant site for the local Māori people, Hell’s Gate park features steaming fumaroles, erupting hot springs, bubbling mud pools.
+At once Rotorua’s most active geothermal reserve and a culturally significant site for the local Māori people, Hell’s Gate park features steaming fumaroles, erupting hot springs and bubbling mud pools.

 Meanwhile, guided tours offer insights into Māori legends and the spiritual significance of the land.